nepalez/attestor/README.md

         inconsistent: "Credit differs from debet by %{fraud}"
 ```

-To run validations use the `#validate` instance method:
+To run validations use the `#validate!` instance method:

 ```ruby
 debet  = OpenStruct.new(sum: 100)